Search

 Building background knowledge is not just about making students better readers but about turning them into thinkers who can critically engage with content.

-Educators can significantly boost comprehension and foster a deeper understanding of diverse subjects by investing in strategies that enrich students' background knowledge.
+Educators can significantly boost comprehension and foster a deeper understanding of multiple subjects by investing in strategies that enrich students' background knowledge.

 Enhance Literacy Instruction with Just Right Reader Decodable Books

-Developed with leading literacy experts, our Classroom Libraries and Take-Everywhere Decodable Packs provide relatable stories, diverse characters, and vibrant illustrations to expand background knowledge while practicing decoding skills.
+Developed with leading literacy experts, our Classroom Libraries and Take-Everywhere Decodable Packs provide relatable stories, relatable characters, and vibrant illustrations to expand background knowledge while practicing decoding skills.

 Just Right Reader Decodables